ganghuic/ganghuic.github.io/docs/technical_tutorials/github_pages_blog.md

 ## Demand

-- I have been taking notes by markdown, so it is nessary for this tool to convert markdown to HTML .
+- I have been taking notes by markdown, so it is necessary for this tool to convert markdown to HTML .
     - To achieve this function, there are a lot of tools, such as sitdown, Markdown2Html, typora, etc.
 - I don't want to organize these files by myself, it is handy for me to automatically organize these files.
     - jekyll, hugo, hexo, gitbook, mdbook, etc.